PipeWire/pipewire/INSTALL.md

 ```

-The provides pw-jack script uses LD_LIBRARY_PATH to set the library
+The provided pw-jack script uses LD_LIBRARY_PATH to set the library
 search path to these replacement libraries.
 This allows you to run
 jack apps on both the real JACK server or on PipeWire with the script.